f0rw4rd/unitas/SECURITY.md

 ## Reporting a Vulnerability

-Please up and a bug issue.
+Please open a bug issue.